Diatosta/media-stack/README.md

 **Note: If VPN is enabled, then Prowlarr is reachable on vpn's service name**

-## qBittorrent Nginx proxy
+## Deluge Nginx proxy

 ```
 location /qbt/ {
-    proxy_pass         http://qbittorrent:5080/; # Comment this line if VPN is enabled.
+    proxy_pass         http://Deluge:8112/; # Comment this line if VPN is enabled.
-    # proxy_pass         http://vpn:5080/; # Uncomment this line if VPN is enabled.
+    # proxy_pass         http://vpn:8112/; # Uncomment this line if VPN is enabled.
     proxy_http_version 1.1;

-    proxy_set_header   Host               http://qbittorrent:5080; # Comment this line if VPN is enabled.
+    proxy_set_header   Host               http://Deluge:8112; # Comment this line if VPN is enabled.
-    # proxy_set_header   Host               http://vpn:5080; # Uncomment this line if VPN is enabled.
+    # proxy_set_header   Host               http://vpn:8112; # Uncomment this line if VPN is enabled.
     proxy_set_header   X-Forwarded-Host   $http_host;
     proxy_set_header   X-Forwarded-For    $remote_addr;
     proxy_cookie_path  /                  "/; Secure";
 }
 ```

-**Note: If VPN is enabled, then qbittorrent is reachable on vpn's service name**
+**Note: If VPN is enabled, then Deluge is reachable on vpn's service name**

 ## Jellyfin Nginx proxy